+10. Sleep on a comfortable mattress and pillow

 Make sure your mattress is comfortable, firm and supportive.
 Most mattresses only last 10 years.
 Having comfortable supportive pillows also help and make the room attractive and inviting for sleep but also free of allergens that might affect you.

 11. Try acupuncture

-Acupuncture has been shown to help relax the body, mind and spirit.
-It can also assist to return your body’s natural body clock and allowing it to relax and de-stress before bed.
-Acupuncture is also great for treating chronic pain which is the source of many people unable to get a good night’s rest.
+Acupuncture has been shown to relax the body, mind and spirit by restoring balance and harmony.
+Acupuncture is nay also help for those suffering from pain which is the source of many people unable to get a good night’s rest.